 Section 4: Caring for Older Adults and Their Caregivers22.
 Economic and Legal Issues 23.
 Relationships, Roles, and Transitions 24.
 Mental Health and Wellness in Late Life 25.
 Loss, Death and Palliative Care 26.
 Care Across the Continuum

-Veronique Boscart, RN, MScN, MEd, PhD, CIHR/Schlegel Industrial Research Chair for Colleges in Senior Care; Executive Director, Canadian Institute for Seniors Care; Executive Dean, School of Health and Life Sciences, Conestoga College Institute of Technology and Advanced Learning, Kitchener, Ontario., Lynn McCleary, RN, BScN, PhD, Associate Professor, Department of Nursing, Brock University, St. Catharines, Ontario, Linda Sheiban Taucar, RN, BSc, BScN, MSc, Schlegel Associate Research Chair, Canadian Institute for Seniors Care; Conestoga College Institute of Technology and Advanced Learning, Kitchener Ontario, Theris A. Touhy, DNP, CNS, DPNAP, Emeritus Professor, Christine E. Lynn College of Nursing, Florida Atlantic University, Boca Raton, Florida and Kathleen F Jett, PhD, GNP-BC, DPNAP, Gerontological Nurse Practitioner, Oak Hammock at the University of Florida, Department of Aging and Geriatrics, College of Medicine, University of Florida, Gainesville, Florida; Research Consultant, College of Nursing, University of Florida, Gainesville Florida
+Veronique Boscart, RN, MScN, MEd, PhD, Executive Dean, School of Health and Life Sciences, Conestoga College Institute of Technology and Advanced Learning, Kitchener, Ontario, Canada, Lynn McCleary, RN, BScN, PhD, Associate Professor, Department of Nursing, Brock University, St. Catharines, Ontario, Linda Sheiban Taucar, RN, BSc, BScN, MSc, Schlegel Associate Research Chair, Canadian Institute for Seniors Care; Conestoga College Institute of Technology and Advanced Learning, Kitchener Ontario, Theris A. Touhy, DNP, CNS, DPNAP, Emeritus Professor, Christine E. Lynn College of Nursing, Florida Atlantic University, Boca Raton, Florida and Kathleen F Jett, PhD, GNP-BC, DPNAP, Gerontological Nurse Practitioner, Oak Hammock at the University of Florida, Department of Aging and Geriatrics, College of Medicine, University of Florida, Gainesville, Florida; Research Consultant, College of Nursing, University of Florida, Gainesville Florida